-You’ll need to keep their water as clean as possible.
+You’ll also need to keep their water as clean as possible.
 This involves both installing a filter as well as changing it regularly, and you’ll also need to make sure any plants or decorations are mold-free.

 Surprisingly enough, turtles need a fair amount of exercise.
 This means giving them a tank big enough that they can swim around freely, and plenty of things to climb on when they feel like it.

 Depending on the turtle, you may want to let your turtle out of their habitat to wander around.
-This gives them some good exercise as well as exposing them to new situations, but you need to be careful that they don’t get stepped on while they’re out and about.
+This gives them some good exercise as well as exposes them to new situations, but you need to be careful that they don’t get stepped on while they’re out and about.

 Turtles can fit in with any type of household, but they’re especially good for those who want a pet without also taking on tons of responsibility.
 They can be good starter pets for kids, but you’ll still need to supervise them closely, as turtles need plenty of care that very young ones may not be capable of providing.

-Pet Tortoise Overview
+Pet Tortoise Detailed